vorner/vorner.github.io/_posts/2019-11-24-signal-hook-cleanup.md

 the computer, depending on their knowledge and experience.

 The trick here is to reset the signal handler to its OS default after receiving the first signal.
-The default for many signals, including `SIGTERM` (the one coming from `CTRL+C`) is to terminate the program.
+The default for many signals, including `SIGINT` (the one coming from `CTRL+C`) is to terminate the program.

 If we do that than the stuck application will terminate (in non-graceful manner)